 Turn lightsoff when a room is empty.
 The average household wastes money on wasted energy.
-Use CFL (Compact Fluorescent Light) bulbs in rooms you spend most of your time when home.
-They use up to 75% less electricity than incandescents and last 10 times longer.
-It's been estimated that the average household can save up to $65 over the life of a CFL bulb.
+Use LED bulbs in rooms you spend most of your time when home.
+Generally speaking, use warm white LED bulbs inside and cold white bulbs outside, They use up to 85% less electricity than incandescents and last several years longer.

 Left unplugged a laptop costs about $16 annually.
 Set your computer on hibernate mode.
 Left unplugged a game console costs approximately $26 annually Left unplugged a plasma TV costs an estimated $160 annually plus it puts out a tremendous amount of heat.
 Plug all electronics into multi-power strips with built-in sensors that automatically shut off devises not in use.